Gregorowce

 According to the 1921 census, the village was inhabited by 175 people, among whom 170 Orthodox, and 5 Mosaic.
 At the same time, 23 inhabitants declared Polish nationality, 152 Belarusian.
 There were 40 residential buildings in the village.

-The village has an approximate population of 200.

 It is in one of five Polish/Belarusian bilingual Gmina in Podlaskie Voivodeship regulated by the Act of 6 January 2005 on National and Ethnic Minorities and on the Regional Languages, which permits certain gminas with significant linguistic minorities to introduce a second, auxiliary language to be used in official contexts alongside Polish.